istio/istio.io/content/en/docs/examples/microservices-istio/setup-kubernetes-cluster/index.md

 Congratulations, you configured your cluster for the tutorial!

-You are ready to [setup a local computer](/docs/examples/microservices-istio/setup-local-computer).
+You are ready to [set up a local computer](/docs/examples/microservices-istio/setup-local-computer).